-During the development and debugging of AnQiCMS templates, we often encounter such situations: the page is displayed incorrectly, or some data is not displayed as expected.At this moment, we hope to "see through" the variables in the template to understand what types they are and what specific values they contain.After all, only by understanding the real state of variables can we accurately locate the problem.
+During the development and debugging of AnQiCMS templates, we often encounter such situations: the page displays incorrectly, or some data is not displayed as expected.At this time, we hope to "penetrate" the variables in the template, understand their types, and what specific values they contain.After all, only by understanding the true state of the variable can you accurately locate the problem.

-dumpThe filter is like an X-ray machine, which can thoroughly reveal the complete structure, data type, and specific values of template variables.
+dumpThe filter acts like an X-ray machine, able to thoroughly reveal the complete structure, data type, and specific values contained in template variables.
 This is particularly effective for troubleshooting the following issues:

-• Variable is empty (nil): Confirm that the variable is assigned correctly and not empty.
+- Does the variable is empty (nil)?: Confirm that the variable is assigned correctly and not empty.

-• Does the data structure meet the expected formatCheck if an object contains all the expected fields and whether the names of these fields are correct.
+- Does the data structure meet the expectations?Check if an object contains all the expected fields and whether the names of these fields are correct.

-• Is the data type correct?:Understand whether the value is a string or a number, whether the list is an array or other collection.
+- Is the data type correct?Understanding whether a number is a string or a number, whether a list is an array or another collection.

 Basic syntax: